rynofinn/zombie-slaves.py/README.md

 `  jenkins-instance
    jenkins-template-name`

-If provided, only consider an instance for deletion if contains matching metadata keys.
+If provided, only consider an instance for deletion if it contains matching metadata keys.

 ## Usage